Poison Centre Notifications (PCN) for hazardous mixtures

 Frequently asked questions

 The notification obligation applies to importers and downstream users operating in the EU/EEA.
-Companies must submit a PCN to the EU/EEA countries in which they market mixtures classified as hazardous on the basis of their health or physical effects.
+Companies must submit a PCN to the EU/EEA countries in which they market mixtures classified as hazardous based on their health or physical effects.
 This obligation does not apply to downstream users who only use the mixtures (end users).

-Companies must report mixtures classified as hazardous on the basis of their health and physical effects through the ECHA PCN portal.
+Companies must report mixtures classified as hazardous based on their health and physical effects through the ECHA PCN portal.
 This does not apply to mixtures only placed in the hazard categories ‘gases under pressure’ or ‘explosive’.
 The obligation also does not apply to substances or objects.

 The information required on the mixture must be compiled and sent through the ECHA PCN portal to all the EU/EEA countries in which the mixture is on the market.